Aerostation/DBI3LogConverter/README.md

 port to None.
 Comm port=None causes the application to search the USB for the correct VID/PID used by the DBI3 interface chip.

+**NOTE:**
+On Linux, the user running DBI3cli must have permission to open the USB port.
+This is usually accomplished by adding the user to the "dialout" group which has R/W access to the serial ports.

 For the end user, this python script is packaged into a self contained executable that requires no other installations on the users computer (currently supported for 64-bit Windows 10 and Linux)